hphuongdhsp/How-to-generate-a-slide-by-markdown/presentation.md

 ### Encoder
 #### Hierarchical Feature Representation

-- ViT that can only generate a single-resolution feature
+- ViT that can only generate a single-resolution feature (one head)
-- MiT generate multi-level features (MiT have 4 Transformer layers)
+- MiT generate multi-level features (MiT have 4 heads)

 #### Overlapped Patch Merging